-All regular programs—art education, graphic design, painting, printmaking, and sculpture—lead to the Bachelor of Fine Arts (BFA).
-For this degree, the candidate must meet the following requirements:
+All undergraduate programs—Art Education, Graphic Design, Painting, Printmaking, and Sculpture—lead to the Bachelor of Fine Arts (BFA).
+Students must meet the following requirements:

 - Satisfactory completion of all courses in the chosen program of study, as determined by the School of Visual Arts, with a C or better in all courses.

 - Demonstration of proficiency satisfactory to the faculty in all technical or professional courses, which requires both meeting a minimum of a C grade and demonstrated evidence of meeting learning goals in each course.